This study focuses on the theme of economic development over more than two decades of development cooperation with Bosnia and Herzegovina.

-The evaluators estimate that, when it comes to the portfolio for economic Development…
+The evaluators estimates that when it comes to the portfolio for economic development

-… About 20% has been allocated to projects with good value for money, in terms of contributing to the overarching Swedish objectives and Bosnia and Herzegovina’s development challenges. … About 30% of the support was between good and poor value, or has not been possible to assess due to contradictory results-reporting.
+- about 20% has been allocated to projects with good value for money, in terms of contributing to the overarching Swedish objectives and Bosnia and Herzegovina’s development challanges

-… About 40% of the portfolio had poor value for money, including a large share of the agriculture support. … About 10% of the funding was still in a too early stage of implementation to judge the sustained results.
+- about 10% of the funding was still in a too early stage of implementation to judge the sustained results